oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/aboutworkshop/about.md

 ### Data Sets

+We'll access datasets uploaded to OCI Object Storage.
+You don't need to download any datasets by yourself, everything will be **automated**.

-We'll access datasets uploaded to [this Kaggle repository](https://www.kaggle.com/jasperan/league-of-legends-1v1-matchups-results).
+They are optionally also uploaded to [this Kaggle repository](https://www.kaggle.com/jasperan/league-of-legends-1v1-matchups-results).
 This repository contains several files, make sure you check all available datasets if you're interested and give a thumbs up if you find them useful.

 ### Useful Sources